 Can I make this recipe in the instant pot?

 Yes, you can make it in an Instant Pot.
 You will need to wait to add the refried beans until the end.
 You could add everything but the beans, and cook at high pressure for 12 minutes.
 Do a quick release, remove the chicken breasts to shred, and stir in the refried beans while it is still very hot.

-This recipe is gluten free, if you use a gluten free taco seasoning and chicken bullion.
-I recommend also checking to make sure that the refried beans you use are also gluten free.
+This recipe is gluten-free, if you use a gluten-free taco seasoning and chicken bouillon.
+I recommend also checking to make sure that the refried beans you use are also gluten-free.

 - 2 lbs chicken breast

 - 4 cups chicken broth (I use bullion and water)

 - 1 can Rotel (tomatoes with chilies)

 - 1 15 ounce can petite diced tomatoes (or you can add a second can of Rotel)

 - 1 can corn or 2 cups of frozen corn

 - 1 16 ounce can of refried beans